The Business Review, Cambridge

 ABSTRACT

 Miller and Modigliani’s 1961 work for establishing relationship between dividend changes and management’s expectations of future earnings and cash flows, which has not been proved to be a success is again tested in this paper.
 A data set of non financial companies of KSE 100 index is taken as a sample.
 OLS regression is used on cross sectional data for 40 firms to test the relationship between operating cash flows and dividend changes.
 Despite of the importance of operating cash flows in assessing dividend policy of a firm, this study has not found any significant relationship between dividend changes and level of operating cash flows of a firm.
 In order to check the importance of cash flows in determining dividend policy of the firm, whole sample is divided in three sub samples as per their growth levels.
 OLS regression is applied on each sub sample but again this study failed to develop any positive relationship between operating cash flows and dividend policy of the firm.
 This means that there are certain other factors which are responsible for the changes in dividend policy.
 Corporate finance is almost always invariably based upon dividend policy.
 Corporate dividend policies are special point of interest for all theorists these days.
-The most initial idea developed about dividend policy changes was that dividend changes are associated with the earnings of the firm (Lintner, 1956).Then another argument was raised that value of a firm is only determined by the earning power of the firm’s assets or its investment policy, and that the manner in which earning stream is split between dividends and retained earnings does not effect the value of a firm (Miller and Modigliani, 1961).
+The most initial idea developed about dividend policy changes was that dividend changes are associated with the earnings of the firm (Lintner, 1956).

 Nature of Managerial Decision Making Along the Continuum of the Decision Making Pyramid

-Ivana Pavic, Croatia
+Ivana Pavic, University of Split, Croatia

 ABSTRACT